Łukasz Sułkowski

 Łukasz Sułkowski (born 18 September 1972) is a Polish professor of economic sciences, specializing in management sciences.
-Currently employed in the Institute of Public Affairs of the Jagiellonian University, vice-president for international affairs of the Polish Accreditation Committee and Director of Clark University Branch Campus at University of Social Sciences in Poland.
+Currently employed in the Institute of Public Affairs of the Jagiellonian University, former vice-president for international affairs of the Polish Accreditation Committee, President of WSB University. and Director of Clark University Branch Campus at University of Social Sciences in Poland.
 He is also the President of PCG Polska.

 Career

 Łukasz Sułkowski graduated from Nicolaus Copernicus High School in Łódź and got a master's degree in sociology at the University of Łódź.
 In 1999 he obtained his PhD in economic sciences, in 2003 he got the DSc degree, and in 2010 he became professor of economics at the Wrocław University of Economics.
 In 2014 he received the DSc degree in humanities at the Jagiellonian University.

+At the Jagiellonian University, he heads the Department of Management of Higher Education Institutions at the Institute of Public Affairs.
+He has also been affiliated with the University of Social Sciences (SAN).

+From 2012 to 2018 he was a member of the Polish Accreditation Committee (Polska Komisja Akredytacyjna, PKA), including responsibilities related to international cooperation.

 Selected publications

-Łukasz Sułkowski is the author and co-author of more than 300 scientific publications in the area of management and theory of organizations in 1999-2017, including monograph studies, publications in world-wide and national journals, chapters in collective works published in Polish, English and French.
+According to the Polish researchers’ database Ludzie Nauki, as of 17 December 2025, 387 publications authored by him were registered and 511 in ResearchGate, mainly in the area of management and theory of organizations.